dreamineering/business-administration/docs/meta/README.md

 ## Intent

+**Tell the story of Gensolve will have a Billion dollar valuation by the end of 2020**

 Get Gensolve ready to [scale](https://mastersofscale.com/) and help evolve Genolve's **why** through using GPM to run our internal operations to hone the products **value proposition**.

 > The **Meta** of the **Matter** is where the **Money** is

 ## [Playbook](./playbook/)

-Start of documenting how Gensolve solves problems, the target audience is developers wishing to join Genolve in the future.
+Documenting how Gensolve solves problems, the target audience is developers wishing to join Genolve in the future.

 ## What are the most undervalued/differentiating features?